dalenewman/Transformalize/README.md

 [![NorthWind in Banana](Files/northwind-in-banana-youtube.png)](https://youtu.be/59t5HJRsv_4 "Northwind in Banana")

-### Leveraging SQL Server Analysis Services (SSAS) & Excel
+### Leveraging SQL Server Analysis Services (SSAS) & Excel*

 This section demonstrates loading the data into a *SSAS* cube and browsing it with Excel.
-Of course, to follow along, you'll need a local instance of Analysis Services, and Excel.
+To follow along, you'll need a local instance of Analysis Services, and Excel.

 The SSAS provider only works with SQL Server, so first make